 Location: Outdoor Recreation Center

-This course is designed to prepare individuals who program, recreate, and enjoy the outdoors to encounter medical emergencies in a back country setting with confidence and competence.
-Through a combination of classroom instruction and field based exercises, participants will gain valuable experience in addressing the needs of outdoor based emergencies.
-Over the course of the 16 hour, or two 8-hour days, participants will learn: patient assessment, patient stabilization, comprehensive first aid and a variety of improvised implementation methods, as well as learn the skills necessary to implement patient evacuation.
+This course is designed to prepare individuals who program, recreate, and enjoy the outdoors to encounter medical emergencies in a backcountry setting with confidence and competence.
+Through a combination of classroom instruction and field-based exercises, participants will gain valuable experience in addressing the needs of outdoor based emergencies.
+Over the course of two 8-hour days, participants will learn: patient assessment, patient stabilization, comprehensive first aid and a variety of improvised implementation methods, as well as learn the skills necessary to implement patient evacuation.

 This course is structured in such a way that all the material is vital to your successful completion of the exam.
 As such, you must be present for 100% of the course.
 Please plan to be both physically and mentally present during each of the 8 hour days.
 Lunch will be provided by the Vanderbilt Outdoor Recreation Center on both days.
 Also, Adult CPR is included in this course.

 - The participant must notify Erin Mitchell at least thirty days in advance in order to receive a full refund.

 - There will be no refunds for cancellations with late notice.

 - If there is a waiting list, we will try to help find a replacement.